UPPMAX/programming_formalisms_intro/doc/intro.md

   Each lab is new cycle: prototype --> RC --> Launch Risk driven

+- agile developing
+  - division of tasks into short phases of work and frequent reassessment and adaptation of plans.

 More about life cycles in next session and Day 3

-### Parts from the life cycle model in this course
+### Parts from the life cycle models in this course

 - **Day1** Intro
     - SDLC